 - Boost your mood: If watching a quick YouTube video or listening to a particular song makes you happy, go for it.
 This is a great way to give yourself a quick little mood boost throughout the day to give you the motivation you need to persevere.

 - Get away for a few minutes: If you are feeling particularly stressed out, step away from your desk and take a break.
 Consider getting a cup of coffee, taking a short walk, or even just sitting in your car for a while to enjoy some peace and quiet.
 Pausing during your workday will help immensely.

 Divorce is an emotional and complicated process to endure, which is why having a skilled legal representative on your side is so crucial.
-At Sherwood, Johnson & Poles, our family law attorneys in New Jersey are backed by over 60 years of combined legal experience, so you can trust that our team is prepared to effectively assist you in navigating a vast range of family law matters, including divorce, child custody, mediation, spousal support, and more.
+At Sherwood, Johnson & Poles, our family law attorneys in New Jersey are backed by over 25 years of legal experience, so you can trust that our team is prepared to effectively assist you in navigating a vast range of family law matters, including divorce, child custody, mediation, spousal support, and more.